 - Don’t drink on an empty stomach.
 It takes about an hour to metabolize a unit of alcohol.
 Eat before you go out because it takes much longer if your stomach is empty at the outset.

-- If drinking soft drinks between alcoholic ones, be wary of high sugar content, consider diet drinks or fizzy water
+- If drinking soft drinks between alcoholic ones, be wary of high sugar content; consider diet drinks or fizzy water.

-- Drink lots of fluids and don’t push yourself into a workout the day after.
+- Drink lots of fluids, and don’t push yourself into a workout the day after.
 Your body is working hard to process the alcohol and deal with the dehydration and possibly lack of sleep.
 Allow yourself to recover.

-- After an event (race, obstacle race, game), replenish carbohydrates, restore fluid balance, stimulate muscle repair first and then enjoy a glass of wine or beer if you have to.
+- After an event (race, obstacle race, or game), replenish carbohydrates, restore fluid balance, stimulate muscle repair, and then enjoy a glass of wine or beer if you have to.